-Homework Assignment Due for the First Class:
+Homework Assignment Before for the First Class:

-Review Chapters 1-8.
+• Review Chapters 1-8.
 If anything is confusing, write it on a piece of paper to submit to the facilitator at the start of class.
+You do not need to do everything, but check to make sure that you know what each chapter is about.